-After this stage of sales, further tickets will be made available in Japan in the 'first come, first served' phase in autumn 2019.
+After this stage of sales, further tickets will be made available in Japan, with the 'first come, first served' phase beginning in the spring of 2020.

-Last-minute sales will begin in spring 2020, and international residents outside Japan will then be able to purchase tickets alongside Japanese fans on Tokyo 2020's official ticket website at the prices set for the Japanese market.
+International residents outside Japan will be able to purchase tickets alongside Japanese fans on Tokyo 2020's official ticket website at the prices set for the Japanese market.